 The Physician should look for emergency care in cases of massive internal haemorrhage.
 The position of the patient is also important.
-If a patient has syncope in supine position or loss of consciousness prolonged (more than 3 mins) then it may be a seizure especially complex partial seizure.
+If a patient has syncope in supine position it may be due to seizure.

 Key clinical features of neurocardiogenic syncope